LeegoChen/PTC-Net/README.md

 If you find this work useful, please consider citing:

     @ARTICLE{10103149,
-      author={Lineng, Chen and Huan, Wang and Hui, Kong and Wankou, Yang and Mingwu, Ren}, journal={IEEE Robotics and Automation Letters},
+      author={Chen, Lineng and Wang, Huan and Kong, Hui and Yang, Wankou and Ren, Mingwu}, journal={IEEE Robotics and Automation Letters},
       title={PTC-Net: Point-Wise Transformer With Sparse Convolution Network for Place Recognition}, year={2023},